 Wizard of Oz MVP

-Now, if you ever watched The Flintstones, you must remember the car that the family drives.
+Now, let’s move to “The Flintstones”.
+If you've ever watched "The Flintstones", you must remember the car that the family drives.
 At first sight, it looks like a perfectly normal modern car.
 But when you pay attention to how it works, you understand that all the job is done not by an engine but by the driver himself.